SSL Troubleshooting

 Certificate Not Renewing Automatically

-Auto-generated certificates renew 30 days before expiration.
+Auto-generated certificates renew within the CA's recommended renewal window (roughly two weeks before expiry as a fallback).
 If renewal isn't happening:

 - Check DNS records - The

-_acme-challengeCNAME records must still be in place - Check SAN DNS status — Go to the SSL tab and verify all SANs show "Valid" DNS status
+_acme-challengeCNAME records must still be in place - Check SAN DNS status - Open the certificate's SANs tab and verify all SANs show

-- Rate limits — If smoxy hit Let's Encrypt rate limits, it waits 1 hour before retrying
+ValidDNS status - Rate limits - If smoxy hit Let's Encrypt rate limits, it waits before retrying

 INFO